ruvnet/ai-stream/README.md

 ## Notes

 - Ensure you replace placeholder values in the `.env` file with your actual values.
-- The ECS service will continuously process frames from the RTSP stream and send them to the GPT-4 Vision API.
+- The ECS service will continuously process frames from the RTSP stream, send them to the GPT-4 Vision API, and return text descriptions of the video stream.

 ## Source Files